 Every successful business has a carefully crafted business plan that gets reviewed and set in motion annually.
 Figure out ahead of time what your estimated start-up costs will be.
 This should include expenses like licensing, insurance, inspections, permits, equipment, rent, and electricity.
 You’ll also need to figure out the number of staff members you’ll need and their salaries based on their functions.
+You could also add a fitness software for gyms to easily manage the payments and automates your billing system.
 On top of that, you’ll need an accountant to handle your quarterly taxes, a company to outsource the payroll to and an attorney to make certain that you’re complying with all of your state’s regulations.

 Know the Competition